aglasspool/aglasspool.github.io/index.md

 # Allan Glasspool (G)
 Was born in Bristol in 1913.
 In 1939 he married Elizabeth Barker whose family was from Stoke-on-Trent.
 This was her second marriage as her previous husband (Edward Lucas) had died at the age of 22.
 His mother Elsie Jones was from north Wales.

-In 1939, Allan is found in the Worthing local press on 14th October 1938, reported to left Herbert Lodge's Symphony/Municipal Orchestra for the Royal Philharmonic Orchestra in London.
+In 1939, Allan is found in the Worthing local press on 14th October 1938, reported to left Herbert Lodge's Symphony/Municipal Orchestra for the Royal Philharmonic Orchestra in London:

 ![IMG_20250824_173843005~2](https://github.com/user-attachments/assets/04018705-7d21-47c9-a2e5-925f6bfa181c)